 - Design of antennas for a possible PPR implementation - On schedule

-So far the EnR produced some scientific output, two peer-reviewed publications and six communications to conferences and workshops.
-More publications are expected the end of the project.
+So far, the EnR has produced some scientific output, two peer-reviewed publications and six communications to conferences and workshops.
+More publications are expected by the end of the project.

 RECENT WORK SINCE MID-TERM

-Since these mid-term milestones work has progressed, namely the status of the experimental validation synchronisation of WEST reflectometers has picked up its pace implement synchronisation forC8 campaign (starting October).
-Also, outside the synchronisation work, but in the scope of the ENR project, some hardware developments for real-time reflectometry measurements on WEST have been achieved. student to start his work closely linked to the EnR project objectives under the supervision of one of its members, Y. Moudden.
+Since these mid-term milestones work has progressed, namely the status of the experimental validation synchronisation of WEST reflectometers has picked up its pace, with the implementation and test of the trigger synchronisation for the C8 campaign (starting in October).
+Also, outside the synchronisation work, but still in the scope of the ENR project, some hardware developments for real-time reflectometry measurements on WEST have been achieved.
+It is planned for a Ph.D. student to start his work, closely linked to the EnR project objectives, under the supervision of one of its members, Y. Moudden.

-In the sequence of Request to Advanced Computing Hubs support, REFMUL3 is being adapted run on GPU HPCs using OpenMP offloading with promising preliminary results.
+In the sequence of Request to Advanced Computing Hubs support, REFMUL3 is being adapted to run on GPU HPCs using OpenMP offloading with promising preliminary results.

 For DTT, the CAD wall embedding of the newly designed HFS antennas and its conversion to REFMUL3 input format is afoot with the first simulation results for the bistatic antenna design in vacuum finished.
-Also, a bistatic antenna was done and the laboratory tests are underway.
+Also, a 3D-printed mock-up bistatic antenna was done and the laboratory tests are underway.

-First full-wave support simulations, for validation of ray trace studies of have started and will intensify in the last run of the EnR project.
+First full-wave support simulations, for validation of ray trace studies of ramp-up, have started and will intensify in the last run of the EnR project.

 ACKNOWLEDGMENT